 - Before the test, you will receive instructions from test center staff regarding where to store personal items.
 You may also be asked to empty your pockets.
 You will not have access to your personal items during the test administration except for food, beverages and medication, which may be accessed during a break.

 - If you fail to follow the instructions of the test center staff, you will not be permitted to test and your test fee will not be refunded.
 Any violation of this procedure during the test or during breaks may result in dismissal from the test and/or cancellation of scores.

-- Neither ETS nor the test centers assume any responsibility whatsoever for personal items, including watches, jewelry or devices, that you choose to bring into the test center.
+- Test centers and ETS assume no responsibility for personal items, including watches, jewelry or devices that you choose to bring into the test center.

 The following procedures and regulations apply during the entire test session, which begins when you are admitted to the test center, ends when you leave the test center and includes breaks.